rom1504/clip-retrieval/README.md

 * `aesthetic_weight`: the weight of the aesthetic score.
 Default is `0.5`
 * `modality`: search over image or text in the index, one of `Multimodal.IMAGE` or `Multimodal.TEXT`.
 Default is `Multimodal.IMAGE`.
 * `num_images`: the number of images to return from the API.
 Default is `40`.
+* `deduplicate`: Whether to deduplicate the result by image embedding.
+Default is true.
+* `use_safety_model`: Whether to remove unsafe images.
+Default is true.
+* `use_violence_detector`: Whether to remove images with violence.
+Default is true.

 For instance, to query the hosted backend for Laion5B with the default parameters:
 ```python